liuyuelintop/fe-task-user-directory/docs/tutorials/reference/mock-search-api.md

 });

 const users = data?.data ?? [];
-const total = data?.meta.total ??
+const totalMatching = data?.meta.total ??
 0;
+const totalAll = data?.meta.totalAll ??
+0;
+const nationalities = data?.meta.nationalities ?? [];
 const hasMore = data?.meta.hasMore ?? false;
 ```

 4. **Update derived UI pieces**
-   - The “results count” line should use `total` instead of `users.length` so it reflects the full dataset size.
+   - The “results count” line should use `totalMatching` and optionally include the overall dataset size (`totalAll`).
+   - Populate the nationality `<select>` from `nationalities` so the options stay in sync with the dataset.
    - If you add pagination controls, use `page`, `setPage`, and `hasMore` to enable/disable next/previous buttons.

 5. **Remove client-side filter memo**